 Despite the sour spots, the learning experiences were certainly outweighed by some of the sweet little things that came with the initiative:

-- Lawyers & Judges: academics weren’t the only ones that I managed to get in touch with.
+Lawyers & Judges: academics weren’t the only ones that I managed to get in touch with.
 In one of my posts, I alluded to the fact that I managed a 12 minute phone call with Lenarts himself.
-Lenaerts is the President of the European Court of Justice who indirectly inspired this whole thing, and even though he was unable and willing to even hint towards how the court would approach such a problem (of Brexit and citizenship) because he’s an ating judge, it was quite cool to exchange emails with him and have a phone call.
+Lenaerts is the President of the European Court of Justice who indirectly inspired this whole thing, and even though he was unable and willing to even hint towards anything Brexit-related (because he’s an acting judge), it was quite cool to exchange emails with him and have a nerdy academic phone call.
 Additionally, when I was in Brussels I was also able to meet for an hour with the lawyer who fought and won the landmark Zambrano Case.
-The key to my legal argument rested on decisions from this case, so it was an unforgettable experience to spend one hour debating things with him and hearing him say things like “I actually don’t know, but that would be very interesting indeed.”
+The key to my legal argument rested on decisions from this case, so it was an unforgettable experience to spend one hour debating things with him and hearing him say things like “I actually don’t know, but that would be very interesting indeed!”